Private Rented Team

 Plymouth PL1 2AA

-Welcome to the tenants’ pages.
-These pages advise tenants of private landlords and Housing Associations.
-Please note that the Council has no housing stock of its own, but works with a number of partner social landlords (known as registered providers).
+Please note that we do not have any housing stock of our own.
+We work with a number of partner social landlords (known as registered providers).
 For more information please visit our apply for a home page.

-Before, or at the start of the tenancy, the landlord should provide you with with the following:
+Before, or at the start of the tenancy, the landlord should provide you with the following -

 - Information on the tenancy deposit scheme which protects the deposit (if one taken).
 This only applies where the tenancy is an Assured Shorthold Tenancy

 - A copy of the energy performance certificate (where the letting is a house, self contained flat or shared house).
 This indicates how much it will cost to heat your new home

 - A copy of the gas safety certificate (where gas fittings are present)

 Your landlord should provide you with accommodation that is in reasonable repair, safe and healthy to live in.
 If significant problems such as dampness or disrepair occur, then the landlord has a duty to deal with them.